hmy88cc/EnterpriseRAG---AI-Powered-Q-A-System-for-Corporate-Document-Analysis/README_en.md

 ### Use Case 1: Enterprise Annual Report Analysis

 ```
-User Query: "What was the operating revenue of Hangtian Changfeng in 2024?
+User Query: "What was the operating revenue of XXXX in 2024?
 What is the YoY growth?"

 System Response:
 - Retrieves 2024 annual report